neurodata/neurodata.io/deploy.md

 # Deployment

 The demo site is deployed on netlify.
 The production site is deployed on AWS using CodePipeline.

 ## Netlify

 Connect it to GitHub repo, and the deployment settings are as follows:

-Build command: `grow install; grow build; cp robots-demo.txt build/robots.txt` Publish directory: `build`
+Build command: `grow install; grow build; cp robots-demo.txt build/robots.txt`

+Publish directory: `build`

-Production branch: `master`
+Production branch: `deploy`

 Since this is demo site, no custom domain.

+Set to build on all branches and to add status messages to PRs.

 ## AWS